graphcore/keras/keras/ipu/docs/keras.rst

   | ``Model`` subclass   | :py:meth:`~keras.ipu.extensions.ModelExtension.set_gradient_accumulation_options`      |
   +----------------------+----------------------------------------------------------------------------------------+

-See the respective API documentation for more details.
+This method can be used to configure gradient accumulation parameters in models that do not use pipelining, particularly `gradient_accumulation_steps_per_replica` and `gradient_accumulation_reduction_method`.
+See the respective API documentation for more details on these arguments.

+For pipelined models, these arguments can be passed to the `set_pipelining_options()` methods.
+See :numref:`pipelining-options` for more details

 .. note::